THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 #1.
 Improved Health

-When you are in debt, you experience a lot of stress.
+When you are in debt, whether from a car payment, student loan debt, or other debt, you experience a lot of financial stress.

 No more worrying about the bills coming in the mail.

-No more sleepless nights trying to figure out how you will make ends meet.
+No more sleepless nights trying to figure out how you will pay the monthly payments and still make ends meet.

 All this leads to a longer, happier, healthier life.